Abdul Rahman Abbas

-Abdul Rahman bin Abbas (born 15 April 1938) is a Malaysian politician who served as the 7th Yang di-Pertua Negeri of Penang from 1 May 2001 to 30 April 2021.
+Abdul Rahman bin Abbas (born 15 April 1938) is a Malaysian politician and teacher who had served as the 7th Governor of Penang from 1 May 2001 to 30 April 2021.
 He is a former politician from the United Malays National Organisation (UMNO).
-Abdul Rahman was appointed to the governorship by the King in May 2001 and was reappointed six times, in 2005, 2009, 2011, 2013, 2015, and 2017.
+Abdul Rahman was first appointed to the governorship by the Yang di-Pertuan Agong in May 2001 and was reappointed six times, in 2005, 2009, 2011, 2013, 2015, and 2017 for a total of 20 years, thus becoming the longest-serving governor in Malaysian history.

-Early life
+Early life, education and early career

-Tun Abdul Rahman studied at Permatang Sintok Malay School in Kepala Batas and Sultan Idris Teachers College in Tanjung Malim before attending a teaching course at the Language Institute, Kuala Lumpur.
+Tun Abdul Rahman studied at Permatang Sintok Malay School in Kepala Batas and Sultan Idris Teachers College in Tanjong Malim before attending a teaching course at the Language Institute, Kuala Lumpur.
 He obtained his Bachelor of Arts from the University of Malaya in 1973.
 After graduating, Abdul Rahman became a teacher.

 Political career

 Abdul Rahman joined UMNO after ending his career in teaching.
-He was an exco member of the party's Youth wing (1975–1979) and held the position of Kepala Batas division treasurer from 1995 to his appointment as governor.
+He was an Exco member of the party's UMNO Youth wing (1975–1979) and held the position of Kepala Batas Division Treasurer from 1995 to his appointment as Governor.